How Is It Determined If A Crime Will Be Prosecuted at the State or Federal Level?

 Paul: That is correct.
-The criterion is a large distribution network or a larger quantity of drugs; and anything involving the crossing of state lines.
+The criteria is a large distribution network or a larger quantity of drugs; and anything involving the crossing of state lines.

 We see that with some of these child pornography cases, too.
 An example is an individual who lives here in the metro area who may have paid for the opportunity to download images from a provider or a server in a different state; or maybe even in a different country.
 Anytime we cross state boundaries or certainly international boundaries, that will certainly attract the attention of the United States Attorney.